 One of the cornerstones of exposure therapy is a strong, collaborative, therapeutic alliance with the patient.
 Exposure is an adaptable approach that only works when it’s carefully tailored to the client’s specific and idiosyncratic fears and needs.
 Specific exposures are created and planned in a highly collaborative fashion.

 When therapists buy into these misconceptions, they may be less likely to use exposure therapy at all, or they may try to implement exposure in an overly cautious, nervous, or unnecessarily rigid manner.
 This leads to worse outcomes because the client will pick up on the provider’s lack of confidence.
 Then when this client doesn’t do well or drops out, the provider’s negative expectations have been realized.
 It’s a self-fulfilling prophecy.

 The solution?
 More therapists should be trained to competence in delivering exposure therapy and have support (consultation) when first using the treatment.
 Information alone will do little to shift therapists’ misconceptions relative to having an actual success experience helping a client recover with exposure therapy.
 Therapists who have been trained in exposure should implement it with all the confidence that it’s evidence base deserves.

-Dr Carmen McLean is a clinical psychologist at the VA Palo Alto Health Care System and a Clinical Associate Professor (Affiliated) at Stanford University.
+Carmen McLean, PhD is a clinical psychologist at the VA Palo Alto Health Care System and a clinical associate professor (affiliated) at Stanford University.